kamalaboulhosn/pubsub-vertex-ai-example/README.md

 # Vertex AI Agent Engine Pub/Sub Example
 Contains the code for a Vertex AI Agent Engine fraud agent fed data via Cloud Pub/Sub.
+For more details, see the [Medium post](https://medium.com/@kamal.aboulhosn/vertex-ai-agents-cloud-pub-sub-8a11dc949246).
 The repository consists of four parts:

 1. **fraud-agent**: A Python-based agent that runs on [Vertex AI Agent Engine](https://docs.cloud.google.com/agent-builder/agent-engine/overview), designed to evaluate credit card transactions for fraud.
 It includes a script to deploy the agent.
 2. **data-generator**: A Java-based application that generates fake credit card transactions and publishes them to Pub/Sub.